Create a geo-distributed app solution to direct traffic with Azure and Azure Stack

 Save all changes.

-Some settings for the tasks may have been automatically defined as environment variables when you created a release definition from a template.
-These settings cannot be modified in the task settings; instead you must select the parent environment item to edit these settings.
+Some settings for the tasks may have been automatically defined as environment variables when creating a release definition from a template.
+These settings can't be modified in the task settings; instead, the parent environment item must be selected to edit these settings.

 Part 2: Update web app options